redbadger/crux/docs/src/part-2/shell/react.md

 {{#include ../../../../examples/weather/web-nextjs/src/lib/core/handler.ts:http}}
 ```

 One method, returning a `Promise<HttpResult>` — the operation declares that it is answered exactly once with an `HttpResult`, so that's the signature, and the dispatcher awaits it and resolves.
-The handler in `http.ts` is a `fetch` wrapper that turns the shared `HttpRequest` into a browser `Request` and the `Response` back into the shared `HttpResult`. `timeClear(operation: Clear): void` is the one notification here — nothing to return, nothing resolved.
+The handler in `http.ts` is a `fetch` wrapper that turns the shared `HttpRequest` into a browser `Request` and the `Response` back into the shared `HttpResult`. `timeClear(operation: Clear): Promise<TimerId>` answers with the id once the timeout is cleared, like every other request.
 There is no `render` method at all: `Core` owns it, and the generated interface makes it optional.

 The other capabilities — `kv`, `location`, `secret`, `time` — follow the same shape: one method per operation, returning that operation's output.